About Mastering Plone

 Thank you for reading and your charity with non-native English speakers / writers.

 Plone Conference 2021, end of the year

-If you want to have a training near you please ask for trainings on https://community.plone.org
+If you want to have an on-site training or want to attend a public training please ask for trainings on https://community.plone.org.

 The Mastering Plone Training was so far held publicly at the following occasions: